privacyidea/privacyidea/doc/installation/ubuntu.rst

    deb http://lancelot.netknights.it/community/bionic/stable bionic main

-.. note:: The link http://lancelot.netknights.it/community/.../stable is not meant to be called in the browser - you will get a 404.
+.. note:: While the link http://lancelot.netknights.it/community/ and its subdirectories are browsable, it is only available via http!
+Most browsers will automatically redirect you to https, which will result in a 404 error, since the link http**s**://lancelot.netknights.it/community/ does not exist.
+So if you want to browse the repository, take care to do this via http.
    This is OK.
-   This is not a link that is meant to be called directly.
-Rather it is used as a base for apt to fetch packages.
+The apt program fetches all packages via http.
    If you still fail to fetch packages, you might most probably need to check your firewall and proxy settings.